co-operating-systems/PhD/Logic/ACL.md

 # Access Control Lists

 The simplest Authorization Policy is Access Control Lists.
-It clearly separates the process of Authentication and Authorization.
+It separates the process of Authentication and Authorization.
 The Guard on the server (a.k.a a Reference Monitor) can check for any resource and find out if a particular principal can access that resource in the given mode.
 This can be implemented as an exhaustive list of atomic ground statements, which would then be easy to index and search, but as we will see not to maintain.

 This is nicely explained in Martin Abadi's 2009 [Logic in Access Control Tutorial Notes](https://users.soe.ucsc.edu/~abadi/Papers/fosad-acllogic.pdf) ([Springer](https://link.springer.com/chapter/10.1007/978-3-642-03829-7_5)).
 All one needs is a three-place predicate $\text{may-access}$ to define atomic statements, so that one can define that Alice may read `foo.txt` as: